MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/location-based-routing-india-plan.md

 ## Overview

-Location-Based Routing lets you restrict toll bypass for a user based on user policy and the user's geographic location at the time of an inbound or outbound PSTN call.

-If a user’s location is outside of the country or can't be determined, Operator Connect India blocks both incoming and outgoing PSTN calls for that user.
-Operator Connect India also blocks Teams Phone features for that user.
-For example, the dial pad, the ability to enter an emergency location address, and so on, are disabled.

-Operator Connect India provides three number types.
-The routing behavior for users is based on which India number types are assigned to the user.
+Location-Based Routing lets you ensure that Teams users don't violate toll bypass restrictions.

-- **Fixed line (wired)**: The user must be located at a Network Communication Server (NCS) site associated with the number.
-Transfers are allowed only to other users with the same carrier Teams Phone license.
-Fixed line requires configuring Location-Based Routing.
+For fixed-line numbers, you must configure Location-Based routing.
+The user must be located at a Network Communication Server (NCS) site associated with the number.
+Transfers are allowed only to other users with the same carrier
-- **Mobile**: The user must be located within India.
-- **Mobile OCM**: The user must be located within India.

-**IS THERE A CONFERENCING NUMBER TYPE?**

 Users assigned any of the India number types are allowed in conferences with the following restrictions: